dfds-frontend/sample-s3bucket-hosted-content/README.md

 3. Choose between using simplified or advanced configuration.
 And remove the other to keep your project clean.
 (Preferably the simplified)
 4. Copy content to your project
-5. Move content out of the xxxx_terraform_setup folder to root folder The folder structure should ideally look like this:
+5. Move content out of the xxxx_terraform_setup folder to root folder The folder structure should look something like this:

 ```
-   /root
-      /app
-      /infrastructure
-         /environments
-         /...
+├── app/
+├── infrastructure/
+|   ├── environments/
+|   ├── .../
-      azure-pipelines.yml
+├── azure-pipelines.yml
-      README.md
+├── README.md
-      ...
+├── ...
 ```

 6. Update the Terraform state bucket name by doing the following:
    3.1 Change the value for the property "remote_state.config.bucket" in this file ..\infrastructure\environments\terragrunt.hcl with the appropriate bucket name.
    3.2 Update the inputs section